-Computers and mobile apps won’t replace doctors in the nearest future, because healthcare operations demand common sense, intuition, and experience to interpret data appropriately.
+Computers won’t replace doctors in the nearest future, because healthcare operations demand common sense, intuition, and experience to interpret data appropriately.
 Moreover, human doctors can analyze non-verbal patient data — like behavior, breath smell, and the like.

-However, computers are already able to deliver a great value in some healthcare fields, like medical image analysis or patient data processing.
+However, we can’t underestimate the importance of machine learning in healthcare.
+Computers are already able to deliver a great value in some healthcare fields, like medical image analysis or patient data processing.
 Just 5 years ago even the most sophisticated medical equipment could serve only as a mere tool for doctors to operate.
 But the implementation of AI technologies, big data algorithms, and machine learning shifted the paradigm.
 And mark our words, in another 5 years human doctors will entrust some major healthcare operations to AI-powered assistants.

 Since 2005, Oxagile has gained profound expertise around AI, machine learning, and healthcare domains.
 We empower medical solutions with ML to enable high performance, ultimate data protection, and compliance with all the industry standards like HIPAA, HITECH, DICOM, and more.
 If you face a challenging healthcare project, let’s discuss how we can help.